|

 them a spot in the rock and roll history books.
 But that

-moment on the stage at Woodstock was
+moment on the stage at Woodstock was their peak.

-“Travelling Jukebox”.
-His solo experiments with
+Jukebox”.
+His solo experiments with country-rock, jazz and

-excitement of Ten Years After.
+Years After.

 Two years ago,